autumnai/leaf/README.md

 The current hardware just recently became strong enough to support real-world usage of machine intelligence e.g. super-human image recognition, self-driving cars, etc..
-For taking advantage of the computational power of the underlying hardware from GPUs to clusters you need a low-level language that allows for control of memory.
+To take advantage of the computational power of the underlying hardware from GPUs to clusters you need a low-level language that allows for control of memory.
 But to make machine intelligence widely accessible you want to have a high-level comfortable abstraction over the underlying hardware.